Domestic Violence and Sexual Assault Unit

 Domestic Violence Is a Serious Crime

-The Domestic Violence Unit Team: (Standing, left to right) Elizabeth Finn, Karin Sheehy, Susan Loehn; (sitting left to right) Cassie Carter and Mary Kociela.
+The Domestic Violence and Sexual Assault Unit Team: (Standing, left to right) Elizabeth Finn, Karin Sheehy, Susan Loehn; (sitting left to right) Cassie Carter and Mary Kociela.
 Not shown: Unit Chief Jennifer Suhl

 If you are the victim of abuse, you will be assigned a victim witness advocate to keep you informed of court proceedings.
 You have the right to be notified of the proceedings and to submit a victim impact statement to the court at sentencing.